What is Laramie Main Street?

 Laramie Main Street Alliance serves as the voice for Downtown Laramie.
 We assist the businesses, residents and consumers who believe the heart of our great community lies in a vibrant downtown.

-We are part of the State of the Wyoming Main Street program under the Wyoming Business Council and are guided by the principles of the National Main Street Program.
+We are part of the Wyoming Main Street program under the Wyoming Business Council and are guided by the principles of the National Main Street Program.
 Our organization meets its goals by following the Main Street four point approach which includes design, organization, economic restructuring and promotion.

 We are a high energy, passionate group of volunteers working with a fearless executive director striving to make a difference in our community.

 We'd love for you to join us!
 Our board meetings are the first Monday of each month from 4:30 to 6 PM at the Main Street office.

 Laramie Main Street Alliance strives to preserve historic Downtown Laramie while enhancing its economic and social vitality.

 The Main Street Approach

 "Main Street" is a nationwide approach that works to revitalize historic downtowns.
 The National Trust for Historic Preservation created the holistic, preservation based economic development model in 1977 in reaction to economic decline and threats to traditional architecture in core commercial districts.
 Laramie was selected as a Main Street community in January 2005 and became fully accredited in June of that year.

 The Four-Point Approach to downtown revitalization includes: a Promotion Committee that is charged with enhancing the image and prospects of the downtown’s unique social, economic, and cultural character through special events and marketing campaigns.